Apple and Raisin Pancakes with Chocolate Sauce

 After I saw a review of the Ozeri Green Earth Frying Pan over at Elizabeth’s Kitchen Diary with its toxin-free, non-stick qualities, I was keen to try it out for myself.
 I fell in love with the cheerful lime green colour, despite my desire for only red equipment in my kitchen.

 I particularly liked its non-polluting environmental credentials.
 I’ve always been very wary of non-stick cookware and have tried to steer clear of it due to its purportedly toxic nature.
 Made out of heavy-gauge anodized aluminium for even cooking, the natural ceramic coating on this pan is 100% PTFE and PFOA free, meaning there are no heavy metals or chemicals present.

 The surface is textured which apparently helps to prevent food sticking and also speeds up cooking times by allowing heat to flow underneath the food.
 Ozeri claim that the coating is more durable and scratch resistant than other non-stick pans – only time and use will tell on that one.

 CT and I love pancakes, but rarely cook them as we usually have problems with them sticking.
-Frying butter at high heat fills the kitchen with greasy smoke and then I have to spend ages cleaning the pan.
+I also find that if I fry butter at a high heat, it fills the kitchen with greasy smoke.
+On top of that I have to spend ages cleaning the pan.
 Pancakes, it seemed, were just the thing to test out the new pan.